 What do I need to take with me to a shift?

 You will need to be prepared for all shifts with your uniform, timesheet and ID badge.
-If you are missing any of these items, please speak to your Account Manager prior to your shift as some hospitals will not allow you to work the shift without a uniform or ID badge.
+If you are missing any of these items, please speak to your Account Manager prior to your shift as you will not be able to work without a uniform or ID badge.

 When will I receive my ID badge and Uniform?

 As soon as you have been cleared to work, your Compliance Consultant will order your ID badge and Uniform.
-There is a lead time of approx. 5 days.
 Please contact your Account Manager if you have not received your ID badge or Uniform after 5 days of being cleared to work.
+You will need to return the identification badge acknowledgement immediately upon receiving your ID badge.

 What areas of the UK do Genepool supply to?